-Rule 6-7 - Exceptions.
+Rule 6-8 - Exceptions.

-(a) The Board may make an exception to the requirement set out in Rule 6-4(a) for a licensee who is inactive or who does not perform or offer to perform for the public one or more kinds of services involving the use of accounting or auditing skills, including the issuance of reports on financial statements or other compilation communication, or of one or more kinds of management advisory, financial advisory
+- (a) The Board may make an exception to the requirement set out in Rule 6-4(b) for a licensee who is inactive or who does not perform or offer to perform for the public one or more kinds of services involving the use of accounting or auditing skills, including the issuance of reports on financial statements or other compilation communication, or of one or more kinds of management advisory, financial advisory or consulting services, or the preparation of tax returns or the furnishing of advice on tax matters. - (b) The Board may in particular cases make exceptions to the requirements set out in Rule 6-4(b) for reasons of individual hardship including health, military service, foreign residence, or other good cause.
+At the time the exception is granted and for as long as the license remains in "inactive" or "retired" status, the license, and any other license issued by another state, must be in good standing and not be revoked, suspended, refused renewal, subject to revoked or limited privileges under Section 23, or under any other sanction.
+Nothing herein shall be construed to limit the Board's disciplinary authority with regards to a license in "inactive" or "retired" status. - (c) Licensees granted an exception by the Board must place the word "inactive" adjacent to their CPA title or PA title on any business card, letterhead or any other document or device, with the exception of their CPA certificate or PA registration, on which their CPA or PA title appears.
+Licensees granted the exception who are at least fifty-five (55) years of age may replace "inactive" with "retired."
+Any of these terms must not be applied in such a manner that could likely confuse the public as to the current status of the licensee. - (d) Licensees granted the use of "inactive" or "retired" must affirm in writing their understanding of the limitations placed on them by being given an exception from CPE. - (e) Licensees granted the use of "inactive" or "retired" may volunteer their time to nonprofit or governmental organizations, to the extent provided in statute.
+Licensees may not be compensated for such volunteer service other than through reimbursement of actual expenses or a limited per diem allowance for expenses.
+Licensees have the responsibility to maintain professional competence relative to the volunteer services they provide even though excepted from the specific CPE requirements of Rule 6-4(b).

-- or consulting services, or the preparation of tax returns or the furnishing of advice on tax matters. - (b) The Board may in particular cases make exceptions to the requirements set out in Rule 6-4(a) for reasons of individual hardship including health, military service, foreign residence, or other good cause. - (c) Licensees granted an exception by the Board must place the word "inactive" adjacent to their CPA title or PA title on any business card, letterhead or any other document or device, with the exception of their CPA certificate or PA registration, on which their CPA or PA title appears. - (d) Licensees granted an exception by the Board must comply with a re-entry competency requirement defined by the Board as set out in Rule 6-4(c) before they may discontinue use of the word "inactive" in association with their CPA or PA title.
+- (f) Licensees granted the use of "inactive" or "retired" may not sign documents using CPA with any of these terms attached when rendering one of the services allowed under UAA Section 6(d) [volunteer, uncompensated services: tax preparation services, participating in a government -sponsored business mentoring program, serving on the board of directors for a non-profit or governmental organization, or serving on a government-appointed advisory body].
+As UAA Section 6(d) provides, an inactive or retired licensee cannot offer or render professional services that require their signature and use of the CPA title either with or without "inactive" or "retired" attached. - (g) Licensees granted an exception by the Board must comply with a re-entry competency requirement defined by the Board as set out in Rule 6-4(c) before they may discontinue use of the word "inactive" in association with their CPA or PA title.

-Rule 6-8 - Interstate practice.
+Rule 6-9 - Interstate practice.